NayanAgarwal7/coc-the-ludo-dice-distribution-analyzer/README.md

 How to Compile: Open your terminal and run: gcc ludo.c -o ludo

-How to Run After compiling, you can run the program with: ./ludo
+How to Run After compiling, you can run the program with: ludo.exe

 The program will ask how many rolls you want to simulate.
 For example, enter 1000000 for a million rolls.